paysera/app-engineering-blog/content/posts/2019-03-13--customizing-gatsby/index.md

 ## Adding author support for blog posts

 Default templates usually place one pre-configured author everywhere.
-For our use-case, we need to easily customise the author for each post.
+For our use-case, we need to easily customize the author for each post.

 Intended behavior:
 1. We put each author's information in separate markdown document: